algosup/2023-2024-project-2-x86-retrogaming-team-2/Documents/Test_plan.md

 #### Hardware

-We will run and test the game on different machines, we have 2 at our disposal :
+We will run and test the game on different machines, we have 3 at our disposal, 2 of the machines were provided by the school: the Lenovo and the MacBook, the 3rd was provided by a member of our team.

 Lenovo ThinkBook :
   - ThinkBook 14 G4 IAP
-    - **Processor** : 12th Gen Intel(R) Core(TM) i7-1255U   1.70 GHz
+    - **Processor** : 12th Gen Intel® Core® i7-1255U   1.70 GHz
     - **RAM** : 16.0 GB
     - **System** : 64-bit operating system, x64-based processor
     - **Operating system** : Windows 11 Pro ( Version : 22H2 )